bus710/stm32-development-in-linux/README.md

 # stm32-development-in-linux

-If you want/need to develop STM32 MCUs in Linux...
+If you want/need to develop STM32 MCUs in Linux... (not for running Linux on the MCU)

 ## Writer